How Often Should I Get Deep Cleaning Teeth?

 Your dentist or dental professional will probably do a set of X-rays if you don’t have any recent ones on file, as well as a visual exam of your teeth.
 He or she will also ask if you have any teeth that have been bothering you so s/he can see what might need to be done.
 Then it’s time for the deep cleaning.

-The process is called scaling and root planing.
+The process is called scaling and root planning.
 While this sounds like your roots will be filed off, it is actually just the way they are cleaned.
 After administering a local anesthetic, your dentist or dental hygienist will use hand scaling tools to get in and clean off the outside surface of your tooth roots.

 The scaling is done to remove plaque and tartar from the outside of your teeth.
 Your hygienist will also use a tool to clean along the gum line to get those pockets cleaned out.
 He or she might do this with hand tools or use an ultrasonic tool that also uses a jet of water to help boost the cleaning.